AbigailUchennaNkama/Portfolio-Projects/Real_time_weather_forcast-Open graph Api/README.md

 ## Weather forecast for the next five days

-A common way of collecting data is through APIs.
-Those can be [public APIs](https://github.com/public-apis/public-apis) with authentication or not, free or paid, internal APIs at your company, etc.

 For this project I will be using the [OpenWeatherMap API documentation](https://openweathermap.org/api)

+APIs is a common way of collecting data.
+It can be [public APIs](https://github.com/public-apis/public-apis) with authentication or not, free or paid, or internal APIs at your company, etc.

 First, Sign up for an API key (which might take 10-20 minutes to get activated) Next, go through hthe API documentation to find the specific URL needed.

-Second, Making a test call to the API using the browser to make sure we don't start coding too much before realizing that the API is not a good fit for our required purpose.
+Second, Making a test call to the API using a browser to make sure we don't start coding too much before realizing that the API is not a good fit for our required purpose.

 If you are on Chrome, you should install the [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) extension for a neater look.
 In the end, JSON is just text that needs to be **parsed**, that's what the extension will do.